- Chapter 1 Exercise 1.1

 ≈42.8∘

-C (Rounding off to nearest tenth)
+C (Rounding off to the nearest tenth)

 Thus, the temperature in degrees Celsius is 42.8∘C